codurance/site/_posts/2016-08-17-improve-teams-communication-with-user-stories.md

 - team
 ---

-The challenge of Software development is about building a product which fulfills both business and users expectations.
+The challenge of Software development is about building a product which fulfills both business and users' expectations.

 The focus for each role within an Agile team is different: Project Managers want to see progress and want a quality product that is delivered on time and gives value for money; Product Managers want flexibility; Testers want to measure; Developers want to write outstanding and sustainable code; Users are looking for a product which helps accomplish their tasks.
 How is it possible to find an agreement between all of these needs and build a product which could be a good compromise between building the right thing, building the thing right and building it in time?